TheVDIGuys/Windows_10_VDI_Optimize/2004/README.md

 NOTE: This script now takes just over one minute to complete on the reference (gold) device.
 The total runtime will be presented at the end, in the status output messages.
 A prompt to reboot will appear when the script has comoletely finished running.
 Wait for this prompt to confirm the script has successfully completed.

 # Full Instructions
 1. Download to the reference device, in a folder (ex.
-C:\VDI_Optimize), the following files:
+C:\Optimize), the following files:
 'Win10_VirtualDesktop_Optimize.ps1'
 2. Download to the reference device, in a folder (ex.
-C:\VDI_Optimize), the following folders:
+C:\Optimize), the following folders:
 '2004'
 'LGPO'
 3. Start PowerShell elevated
 4. In PowerShell, change directory to the scripts folder (ex.
-C:\VDI_Optimize)
+C:\Optimize)
 5. Run the following PowerShell commands:
 "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned"
 ".\Win10_VirtualDesktop_Optimize.ps1 -WindowsVersion 2004 -Verbose